How To Do a “QUICK Reset” on Your ABS System

 2. Damaged Magnetic Sensor

 As the wheel spins, your magnetic ring communicates with your speed sensor and your speed sensor sends that data to the onboard computer.
 All four tires have to have the exact reading which means all four tires have to be spinning at the same speed.
-However, over time these parts fail and the most common cause of this failure is a damaged magnetic ring.

 With that said, over time as the magnetic ring ages, it becomes brittle and weak.
 It actually begins to fall apart inside and pieces of the magnetic ring begin to fall off.
 At that point, as your wheel is spinning, your speed sensor is no longer gathering a constant or correct reading from the magnetic ring because the magnetic ring is missing pieces.
-Once it gets to that point, your speed sensor sends the signal to the onboard computer that something has gone wrong here and your onboard computer will throw that ABS light on.

 3. Blown ABS Fuses